Chocolate Cheesecake Cookies

 Step 1: Make the Chocolate Cookie Dough

-Cream together the butter, brown sugar and white sugar with a stand or hand mixer until the mixture lightens in color (about 1 minute).
+The first step is to make the chocolate cookie dough.
+Cream together the butter, brown sugar, and white sugar with a stand or hand mixer until the mixture lightens in color (about 1 minute).

-Dissolve 1/2 tsp of instant espresso in 1 tsp of water and pour into the butter mixture.
-Add the egg and mix on a medium speed until combined.
+Dissolve the instant espresso in vanilla extract and pour into the butter mixture.
+Add the egg yolks and mix on a medium speed until combined.

 Use a cookie scoop or spoon to make 2 1/2 Tbsp balls of cookie dough.
 There should be enough dough to make 12 cookie dough balls.

-Place on a parchment lined baking sheet and chill in the fridge for about 1-2 hours or overnight.
+Place on a parchment-lined baking sheet and chill in the fridge for at least 30 minutes or overnight.

 Step 2: Make the Cheesecake Filling